 These plant based recipes are full of whole grains and protein.
 And most importantly: they’re totally delicious!
 From cashew butter steel cut oats to carrot cake breakfast cookies, there are hundreds of ways to start the day with plant based breakfasts!
 Most of these recipes are also considered whole food plant based recipes (WFPB), recipes that feature minimally processed foods like vegetables and whole grains.
 Just skip the recipes with refined flours and sugars and focus on things like oatmeal and acai bowls.

 First up in our vegan breakfast ideas: toast!
 It’s ultra simple, but something we eat all the time.
 No joke, we love us some nut butter toast for breakfast.
 It’s protein packed and keeps us satisfied all morning long!
-Use purchased almond butter, or our Homemade Almond Butter or Nut Butter if you have a food processor.
+Use purchased almond butter, or homemade peanut butter, almond butter, cashew butter, or nut butter if you have a food processor.
 Top with berries or honey.
 For added flair, try our Easy Strawberry Jam for a delicious morning meal.

 Next up in our plant based breakfast ideas: smoothies!
 They pack in the vitamins and nutrients: and add some nut butter to keep them filling.
 This acai bowl is a perfect vegan breakfast, topped with nuts and fruit.
 If you’ve never had one, it’s a smoothie bowl with the smoothie made from acai berries.